TheonlyqueenAC/TheonlyqueenAC/README.md

 - A.C
 - Radical thinker, futurist, and scientific trickster.
-- Blending quantum biology, AI/ML, and public health equity to rewrite the rules of science and healthcare.
+- Blending quantum biology, AI/ML, HIV Medicine, Infectious Diseases and public health equity to rewrite the rules of science and healthcare.
-- Passionate about exploring quantum coherence in microtubules and driving ethical, cutting-edge solutions in clinical trials and global health.-
+- Passionate about exploring all possibilities to end the HIV epidemic, solve the unsolved paradoxes of HIV infection and drive ethical, cutting-edge ML solutions in clinical trials and global health.
+-

-- 📫 How to reach me ... conncect@nyxdynamics.info or ac.demidont@outlook.com
+- 📫 How to reach me ... acdemidont@nyxdynamics.org or ac.demidont@outlook.com
+- Slowly but surely building my coding skills, thank you MITx!
 -

 <!---